-I sat down (virtually) with Neera Shanker from Blockthrough in December to discuss a few market trends like non-addressable audiences, privacy regulation and the platform giants (Apple and Google).
+I sat down (virtually) with Neera Shanker from Blockthrough in December.
+We discussed a few market trends like non-addressable audiences, privacy regulation and the platform giants (Apple and Google).

-Here I’m talking about ad-tech and how non-addressable audiences (no cookie IDs and such) are an important area of focus that many online publishers are not giving enough attention.
+Here I’m talking about ad-tech and how non-addressable audiences (no cookie IDs and such) are an important area of focus.
+Many online publishers are not giving this topic enough attention.
 If that kinda thing is interesting to you, or you just like hearing the sound of my voice, give it a listen.

 Tune in to learn about how I got started in ad tech waaaaaay back in 1997.
-The internet was a different place back then and it’s striking to remember how a small operation could have a large impact.
+The internet was a different place back then.
+It’s striking to remember how a small operation could have a large impact.

 Finally, I evangelize the need for non-addressable solutions in the market.
 It’s a big issue that will require investment (time and money) in order to future-proof the industry.